 To that end, we wanted to provide a refresher on the most popular templates and checklists shared by the CMI team and our guest contributors.
 Some of these are “oldies but goodies” that we included in the first list, and others are new.
 All are intended to simplify some part of the content marketing process — and all can be customized to your particular needs.

 Content mapping template: If you sell something with a complex sales cycle, you’ll need to map your content requirements to stages in the buying cycle.
+Follow these five steps to mind map your content and increase its reach.

 Content and process organization